reservoirpy/reservoirpy/docs/source/user_guide/compat.rst

     >>> states = fb_esn.compute_all_states(X, forced_teachers=y)

-We artificialy use some expected output values ``y`` as feedback values for the ESN.
+We artificially use some expected output values ``y`` as feedback values for the ESN.
 Of course, the ``y`` values must be the outputs values expected from ``X``, hence ``X`` and ``y`` are both sequences of Numpy arrays of same length.